Tony Tribe: Life and career

 In 1969, using the stage name Tony Tribe, Mossop released a reggae version of Neil Diamond's "Red Red Wine", a song that had previously been a hit for Jimmy James and the Vagabonds.
 The song's record label, Trojan Records, managed to misspell his stage name as "Tony Tripe".
-Produced by Dandy Livingstone and backed with the Rudies' "Blues", Mossop's version charted at No. 46 on the UK Singles Chart, becoming the then-fledgling Trojan Records' first UK chart hit.
+Produced by Dandy Livingstone and backed with the Rudies' "Blues", Mossop's version was performed by him on Top of the Pops and charted at No. 46 on the UK Singles Chart, becoming the then-fledgling Trojan Records' first UK chart hit.
 The song's success can be attributed to its popularity among British skinheads, though Ian McCann of the Financial Times suggested in 2017 that the song had made the charts in spite of its "jerky ska rhythm" being "anachronistic even then".
 In January 2025, Samuel Moore of Singersroom.com described Tribe's version as the third best reggae song of all time.
 Mossop later performed on Top of the Pops, before releasing a second single, a cover of "Gonna Give Her All the Love I've Got" under the name "I’m Gonna Give You All The Love I’ve Got".